stormpath/stormpath-documentation/source/auth_n.rst

 - **Access Token Type:** This is the format of the token that is passed by Stormpath to the provider in order to retrieve the user data.
 Most providers support all three formats: ``bearer``, ``oauth_token``, ``access_token``. ``bearer`` means that the token is passed as part of a Bearer Authentication header, while ``oauth_token`` and ``access_token`` are both URL parameters.
 Most providers support all three, but this is not always true.
 - **ID Field:** This is the field that contains the user ID in the user data that is retrieved by Stormpath from the Resource Endpoint.

 Example configurations can be found :ref:`below <generic-oauth-config>`.
+Information about actually initiating Social Login can be found in `the Client API documentation <https://docs.stormpath.com/client-api/product-guide/latest/social_login.html#initiate-social-login>`__.

 Step 1: Create a Directory for your OAuth provider
 """""""""""""""""""""""""""""""""""""""""""""""""""""""